 It's hard to beat Bucknell University if you want to study Writing Studies.
 Writing majors from Bucknell University receive an earnings boost of around 18.0% over the typical income of writing studies majors.
 Lewisburg, Pennsylvania provides a whimsical small-town ambiance for young people to learn in.

 With 97.8% of the teachers working full time, students are sure to get plenty of face time with professors.
-Bucknell University has one of the top accounting programs in the United States.
+Freshmen are not required to live on-campus at Bucknell University.
 The scorecard can give you a great review of Bucknell University.

 It's difficult to beat Bates College if you wish to pursue Writing Studies as a major.
 Students who graduate from this program report average early career earnings of writing and mid-career earnings of $74,148.
 Based in Lewiston, Maine, this college is a good choice for learners who thrive in an urban atmosphere.